mrvaita/footballers_value/README.md

 - Write a data aggregation framework to perform data analysis (e.g., Average cost of players in each league, Player’s nationality frequency, etc.)
 - Build web application to visualize aggregated results as interactive dashboard
 - Application deployment on Docker container
-- CI/CD: Github actions and webhook to test PRs and deploy on server
+- CI/CD: Github actions and webhook to test PRs and deploy on remote server
 ### Tools:
 - Python [requests](https://docs.python-requests.org/en/master/) and [Beautifulsoup](https://www.crummy.com/software/BeautifulSoup/) to collect the data and SQLite to store them
 - Data acquisition pipeline is automatized with [Prefect](https://www.prefect.io/)
 - Data validatation is ensured by [Great Expectations](https://greatexpectations.io/)
-- Flask to build the web application to enable the Webhook
+- [Flask](https://flask.palletsprojects.com/en/2.0.x/) to build the web application to enable the Webhook
-- Dash to build the dashboard
+- [Dash](https://dash.plotly.com/) to build the dashboard
 ### Data:
 Raw data will be stored in a single table including the following information
 | players_raw             | description                     |